shinesolutions/aem-opencloud-manager/docs/customisation-points.md

 Have a look at the [user config examples](https://github.com/shinesolutions/aem-helloworld-config/tree/master/aem-opencloud-manager/) for reference on what configuration values you need to set.

 This allows you to create a number of configuration profiles.
 For example, if you need to provision multiple Jenkins instances, e.g. one CI/CD environment in prod and several CI/CD environments in non-prod.

+### Build agent

+The Jenkins pipelines can be configured to run on your own Docker container, you need to:

+* Set the Docker image on `jenkins.agent.docker_image` configuration property

+As long as the Jenkins master host already has the configured Docker image, the pipeline will then start a container for each build, allowing you to control what should be provisioned on the build agent.
+For example, if you need to authenticate using a particular library, then this library needs to be provisioned on your Docker image.

+If you don't configure the Docker image, by default AEM OpenCloud Manager will use `[shinesolutions/aem-platform-buildenv:latest](https://hub.docker.com/r/shinesolutions/aem-platform-buildenv/)` public Docker image.

 ### Custom Manager Steps